By Christina Wilson

-Nut and seed butters like almond butter, cashew butter, peanut butter or pecan butter make a great addition to your pantry, since they are rich in plant-based proteins and monounsaturated fats.
+Nut and seed butter like almond butter, cashew butter, peanut butter, or pecan butter make a great addition to your pantry since they are rich in plant-based proteins and monounsaturated fats.
 They also last for months in the pantry, unless eaten!
-Almonds, cashews and pecans are all tree nuts; peanuts are a legume; and tahini is made from sesame seeds which are seeds.
-Each of these nut butters contain different benefits but across the board, they are a great source of healthy fats, fiber, vitamin E and iron.
+Almonds, cashews, and pecans are all tree nuts; peanuts are a legume, and tahini is made from sesame seeds which are seeds.
+Each of these nut butter contains different benefits but across the board, they are a great source of healthy fats, fiber, vitamin E, and iron.

-Nut and seed butters can be used in almost any meal—added to smoothies, blended into dressings, and used in stir-fry sauces to give you just a few ideas.
+Nut and seed butter can be used in almost any meal—added to smoothies, blended into dressings, and used in stir-fry sauces to give you just a few ideas.